elan-ev/opencast-studio/README.md

 ### Standalone Version at [studio.opencast.org](https://studio.opencast.org)

-Opencast Studio is alwas deployed from `master` branch.
+Opencast Studio is always deployed from `master` branch.

 You are free to use the publicly deployed version.
 However, there are two caveats.